RetroDECK/ES-DE/USERGUIDE.md

 The category **Other game metadata** includes Description, Release date, Developer, Publisher, Genre and Players.

+The **Multi-language** support includes translated game genre names and game descriptions for a number of languages.

 There are two approaches to scraping, either for a single game from the metadata editor, or for many games and systems using the multi-scraper.

 ![alt text](images/current/es-de_scraper_running.png "ES-DE Scraper Running")